-One of my favorite interests (as you probably know from my sermons, and sermonettes, and articles) is what is called "generational studies."
-I've done a few of those things in the past—that is, a few sermons and sermonettes and articles on generational studies.
+One of my favorite interests (as you probably know from my sermons, sermonettes, and articles) is what is called "generational studies."
 Generational studies are where historians and sociologists examine how the prevalent mood and attitude of a generation shapes events and society—and the other way around too, how events in society in general shapes a generation's thinking and attitudes.

 And, in the right circumstances (whatever those "right circumstances" are), it either produces peace or fireworks.
 It could produce war, or it could produce prosperity.
 It could produce all kinds of tumult, or it may be a fairly boring time when things are just 'steady as she goes.'
 It just depends on how the mix of these generations—with their attitudes, their desires, and their motivations—come together.

 We live in a time that is kind of strange.
 Normally, a generation will have its influence only during the time when it is strongest.
-Let's say, for some, it might be their young adulthood where they seem to be the strongest.
-Or maybe they tend to be people who don't really bear fruit until their old age; and, when they are old, that's when they tend to influence society the most.
+Let us say, for some, it might be their young adulthood where they seem to be the strongest.
+Or maybe they tend to be people who do not really bear fruit until their old age; and, when they are old, that is when they tend to influence society the most.

 Well, for us, the past fifty years have been dominated by one generation.
 That is the "Baby Boomers."
 The reason for this is because the "Baby Boomers" generation is so huge.
 It dwarfs the other generations.
 It is, like I said, the largest in terms of numbers.
 It is definitely the most vocal.
 And it is definitely the most activist.

 They press what they believe to the hilt.
 And they will come out and tell you to your face that you are wrong, and they oppose you—or that you are right, and they agree with you.
 Then they will try to figure out some way to make sure that their way of doing things is "the way" of doing things.